JX-Master/LunaSDK-Docs/docs/api/group___runtime_1ga3eab7cd933798dde3a66eb98069ea222.md

 _BidirIt prev(_BidirIt it, isize n=1)
 ```

-Gets one iterator pointing to the last `n`th element of the element pointed by the input iterator.
+Gets one iterator to the last `n`th element of the element pointed by the input iterator.